 Persistent disks save time and reduce error

 The persistent storage option saves time and reduces error because you don't have to reinitialize the Cloud Environment when using apps that require time-consuming package installation or input files.
-Data and other files stored on the persistent disk are safe even if you delete or recreate the Cloud Environment.
+Data and other files stored on the persistent disk are safe even if you delete or re-create the Cloud Environment.

-- Input data (e.g. genomics files, tabular data)
+- Input data (e.g., genomics files, tabular data)

 - Generated data files (from an interactive analysis)

-- Figures (e.g. PDFs, PNGs, JPEGs, etc)
+- Figures (e.g., PDFs, PNGs, JPEGs, etc)

-- Packages installed on the cloud environment
+- Packages installed on the Cloud Environment

-When persistence is especially useful
+When is persistence especially useful?

-- When running an analysis that requires a very lengthy initialization (i.e. package installation).
+- When running an analysis that requires a very lengthy initialization (i.e., package installation).

 - When running a notebook that expects a certain input from the Cloud Environment.
 For example, this Encode tutorial downloads results created by one of its workflows into the Jupyter Cloud Environment for further analysis.